Sandwich Prep Tables

 Here are three methods used for refrigerating the top food pan section of prep tables: air cooled, cold wall, and liquid jacket.
 Air cooled units are an excellent solution for restaurateurs who are just starting out.
 Air cooling is standard on sandwich prep tables, and it's coupled with low maintenance and labor costs that make them easy to use without requiring a lot of know-how.
 On the flip side, their power is more limited than alternative refrigeration methods.

-Cold wall models run refrigerant lines through the table's structure to keep the interior cool.
+Cold wall model sandwich prep tables run refrigerant lines through the table's structure to keep the interior cool.
 They often allow a greater variety of pan and shelf configurations so you can customize your storage options.
 They also have a greater output potential compared to air cooled units.
 However, cold wall systems can lead to uneven pan temperatures, which can upset the uniformity of your food once prepared.

 Liquid jacket is the newest form of cooling and typically used in pizza prep units, utilizing low-profile internal designs to maximize storage space while consuming low amounts of energy.
 It's also the best option for keeping your ingredients a uniform temperature.
 Unfortunately, this refrigeration type is the most expensive of the three, making it viable for only established businesses.